-By F. SPIRIDONOV
+BY F. SPIRIDONOV

-ONE of the chief objects of Hitler's aggression is the South-East of Europe.
+ONE of the chief objects of Hitler's aggression is the Southeast of Europe.
 The Danube Basin in Europe and the Balkans are of especial importance to fascist Germany from the point of view of the war it is preparing for a new division of the world and for the establishment of German hegemony in Europe and throughout the world.

-The agricultural products, industrial crops, cattle and ores which form the wealth of South-East Europe could play a considerable part in the preparation of the economic life of Germany for a big war.
-The strengthening of Hitler Germany's economic and political influence in the Danube Basin and the Balkans, would enhance its position on the world imperialist arena in relation to its chief rivals. namely, England and France, in the struggle for colonies and for hegemony in Europe.
-Finally, South-East Europe and the Balkans could be utilised as a jumping-off ground and a source of cannon fodder in the crusade being planned by Hitler against the Soviet Union.
-This explains why the pressure upon South-East Europe has been increasing from year to year ever since Hitler came to power.
+The agricultural products, industrial crops, cattle and ores which form the wealth of Southeast Europe could play a considerable part in the preparation of the economic life of Germany for a big war.
+The strengthening of Hitler Germany's economic and political influence in the Danube Basin and the Balkans would enhance its position on the world imperialist arena in relation to its chief rivals, England and France, in the struggle for colonies and for hegemony in Europe.
+Finally, Southeast Europe and the Balkans could be utilized as a jumping-off ground and a source of cannon fodder in the crusade being planned by Hitler against the Soviet Union.
+This explains why the pressure upon Southeast Europe has been increasing from year to year ever since Hitler came to power.

-After the world war new conditions were created for the penetration of German imperialism into the South-East of Europe.
-The Austro-Hungarian empire fell to pieces, and to-day, the South-East of Europe is divided into a host of small estates, among which are Austria, Hungary, and Bulgaria which came out of the war vanquished and with their territory cut down.
-Discontented with the peace treaties, they constitute favourable soil for the intrigues of German imperialism.
-The remaining states are groups in the Little and Balkan Ententes, but considerable contradictions exist between them.
+After the World War new conditions were created for the penetration of German imperialism into Southeast Europe.
+The Austro-Hungarian empire fell to pieces, and today Southeast Europe is divided into a host of small states among which are Austria, Hungary and Bulgaria, which came out of the war vanquished and with their territory cut down.

+Discontented with the peace treaties, they constitute favorable soil for the intrigues of German imperialism.
+The remaining states are grouped in the Little and Balkan Ententes, but considerable contradictions exist among them.

 Until quite recently, France and Italy were the fundamental forces fighting for influence in the Balkans.
 In recent years, however, the position has changed considerably.
-The Abyssinian war weakened Italy's position in the Balkans.
+The Ethiopian war weakened Italy's position in the Balkans.
 All the Balkan states (with the exception of Albania) took part in the sanctions of the League of Nations against Italy.
 Greece, Turkey and Jugoslavia signed an agreement with Great Britain to help the British fleet in the event of her being attacked by Italy.

-The position of France has also weakened con-

-siderably in the Balkans, whereas the influence of Hitler Germany has grown there.
+The position of France has also weakened considerably in the Balkans, whereas the influence of Hitler Germany has grown there.
 Pro-Hitler tendencies are also growing in Jugoslavia, Rumania, Greece and Bulgaria.